Trump impeachment trial to focus on his attacks on election

 “We are working with Republicans to try to find a path forward,” said Senate Democratic leader Chuck Schumer’s office.

+Biden ally Sen. Chris Coons, D-Del., said the tension among Democrats is over moving ahead quickly on impeachment or focusing on the president-elect's other priorities.
+“We are balancing,” he said on CNN.

-Holed up at the White House, watching the impeachment proceedings on TV, Trump released a video statement late Wednesday in which he made no mention at all of the impeachment but appealed to his supporters to refrain from any further violence or disruption of Biden’s inauguration.
+Holed up at the White House, watching the impeachment proceedings on TV, Trump released a video statement late Wednesday in which he appealed to his supporters to refrain from any further violence or disruption of Biden’s inauguration.

 “Mob violence goes against everything I believe in and everything our movement stands for," Trump said.